 - In the Enter Security Name dialog box, provide a name for the security policy and select OK.
 Designer displays the Security dialog box.

-You should be an administrator user of the Server to perform the importing.
+Make sure that Server is started and you are an administrator user of Server in order to perform the importing.

 You can further edit or remove the principals in the User/Group/Role panel.

-- To edit a user/role/group, select it and select Edit.
+- To edit a user/role/group, select it and select the Edit button .
 In the corresponding edit dialog box, edit it as required.
 Changes to Server users, roles, and groups made in Designer cannot take effect on Server.

-- To delete a user/role/group, select it and select Remove.
+- To delete a user/role/group, select it and select the Remove button .

 - You cannot assign a role from Server to a local user created on Designer, while you can assign a user from Server to a local role.